saad-ansari/WeatherAppTask/README.md

 ```
 ## Testing

-WeatherAppTask has few UnitTest up and running.
+WeatherAppTask has few UnitTests up and running.

 ### How to test UnitTest
 ```